hashicorp/consul/website/source/docs/guides/acl.html.md

 The ACL system is designed to be easy to use and fast to enforce while providing administrative insight.
 At the highest level, there are two major components to the ACL system:

- * **ACL Policies**.
-No permissions are granted by default, making Consul a default-deny or whitelist system.
- Policies allow a set of permissions to be granted or whitelisted.
-For example, a "readonly" policy might only grant the ability discover existing services but not register new ones.
+ * **ACL Policies** - Policies allow grouping of a set of rules into a logical unit that can be reused and linked with many tokens.

- * **ACL Tokens**.
-Requests to Consul are authorized by using bearer token.
+ * **ACL Tokens** - Requests to Consul are authorized by using bearer token.
 Each ACL token has a public Accessor ID which is used to name a token, and a Secret ID which is used as the bearer token used to make requests to Consul.